yimei-li/yimeili/README.md

     - Proposed linear programming algorithm for feature engineering to improve the model’s performance.

 - **_Simulation Project:_**
-    - Adopted and Evaluated over 50 genomic lineage tree construction algorithms to single-cell RNAseq data.
+    - Developed a simulation program to generate Single-cell RNAseq data with reliable lineage annotation.
-    - Developed a statistical learning algorithm to construct a lineage tree based on single-cell RNAseq data.
+    - Implemented metrics-based unsupervised learning to exam the simulation quality.
-    - Proposed linear programming algorithm for feature engineering to improve the model’s performance.
+    - Design an R Shiny Application for usability and visualization of the algorithm.

 <br>